 The Louisiana Native Guard consisted of 1,100 volunteers of African or mixed-race descent.
 Some switched over to the Union after the fall of New Orleans in 1862, however records indicate D.L.
 Charbonnet only served on the side of the Confederate States of America.

 The Tale of Two Families shows distinguished and successful families.
 Lawyers, investors, and business owners are found on both sides.
-The white Charbonnet family produced a Rex, King of Carnival, in John D. Charbonnet.
+The white branch of the family produced a Rex, King of Carnival, in John D. Charbonnet.
 The black Charbonnet family has a successful funeral home, a former state representative (Louis Charbonnet III), and former judge Desiree running for mayor.
 It too has carnival ties with the only publicly known being Desiree’s brother Bernard Charbonnet and the Bunch Club.
 Both Charbonnet family branches have members active on civic and government boards in the city.
 The Charbonnet family’s success rejects the allegations of racial superiority or inferiority.